dedmari/netapp-ai-demo01/README.md

 ## Using hooks for versioning

-Replace .git/hooks folder with versioning_hooks/hooks in the local repository
+Replace .git/hooks folder with versioning_hooks/hooks in the local repository.
+In pre-push hook, you can change configuration settings as per your requirement (e.g. vserver, username etc.) needed for snapshot.
 ___

 ## Setting up environment